remix-run/remix/.changeset/unlucky-pigs-tap.md

 "@remix-run/dev": patch
 ---

-CSS file imports with query (like ?inline or ?raw) are no longer being injected falsely on SSR
+CSS imports with `?inline`, `?inline-css` and `?raw` are no longer incorrectly injected during SSR in development